sdensys/sprintf.js/README.md

 If a parameter in the format string is invalid, it is ignored (not printed to the output string).

 _args_    - array with all arguments.
-The function returns the resulting string

 Each argument in the array corresponds to the next parameter in the format string.
 If an array element is undefined for any parameter, it is ignored (not printed to the output string).